andromeda-51/andromeda-51/README.md

 - **[zipSniper](https://github.com/michaelf97/zipSniper)**: A Rust application that remotely reads ZIP files to display their directory listing.
 It's especially handy when determining the value of downloading a ZIP archive over Tor given its often slow speeds.

-- **[shellrunner](https://github.com/michaelf97/shellcode_injector)**: Simplifies the dynamic analysis of shellcode.
-This tool injects shellcode into a specified memory address, streamlining the process.
+- **[shellrunner](https://github.com/michaelf97/shellcode_injector)**: Shellrunner is a simple Windows-based tool designed to load and execute shellcode from a binary file.
+This differs from blobrunner and other tools like it by simplifying the injection process.

 - **[32bit_a3x_converter](https://github.com/michaelf97/32bit_a3x_converter)**: Working with 64-bit AutoIT a3x compiled scripts?
 This tool is essential for converting them to 32-bit, ensuring compatibility with various tools.